Designing to Meet a Target BOM Price and PCB Cost Estimate

 With BOM management tools available to you as you work, the tough job of designing your circuits in order to get the best component balance between performance and BOM price becomes a lot easier.

-The key to this level of help, where component information is available to you while you design your schematic, is in using BOM management tools from within your PCB design.
-You no longer will have to wait while someone else in another department researches your parts for you.
-You no longer have to come up with heroic last-minute redesigns when purchasing tells you that they can’t get the parts that you were expecting to use.
+The key to this level of help, where component information is available to you while you design your schematic and PCB layout, is in using BOM management tools within your PCB design software.
+You no longer need to wait while someone else in another department researches parts prices, stocks, and lifecycles to develop a PCB cost estimate and BOM price.
+You can also avoid last-minute redesigns when purchasing tells you that they can’t get the parts you were expecting to use.